aKaReZa75/ESP8266/README.md

   ![Submeet New Issue](Images/Step5.png)

-We will review and respond to your issue as soon as possible.
-Your participation helps us improve the repository for everyone!
+I will review and respond to your issue as soon as possible.
+Your participation helps improve the repository for everyone!

 Once your question is answered, it will be moved to the "Closed" section.
-We recommend checking the "Closed" issues first to see if someone else has already asked the same question.
+I recommend checking the "Closed" issues first to see if someone else has already asked the same question.
 This might save you time and provide you with an immediate answer.

   ![Submeet New Issue](Images/Step6.png)